0xmigi/website/content/posts/cv.md

-Freelance Researcher
+Independant Research

 on-chain, remote – *(12/01/2021-present)*

-Spent nearly a full year fascinated with blockchain technologies and mentally exploring what is possible using such a mechanism in society.
+Spent over a year fascinated with blockchain technologies and mentally exploring what is possible using such a mechanism in society.
 Unpaid and for no reason other than following my own curiosity I have been exploring the space and learning all I can in order to eventually build something myself.

 ***
 **Skills**